 “Where this assessment identifies potential learning difficulties and / or disabilities, and before a claim for learning support funding (to cover the cost of reasonable adjustments) can be made, the provider may need to undertake a further detailed assessment to identify whether an apprentice has a learning difficulty or disability that directly impacts their ability to complete the apprenticeship on which they are enrolled.”
 (DfE, 2023)

 The payment is made directly to the provider and does not come from the levy-paying Employer’s Apprenticeship Levy Account, where applicable.

-The ESFA, like all Government bodies, wants to ensure that the support is providing value for money.
-The monthly rate is expected to be enough to cover the provider’s costs.
+The DfE, like all Government bodies, wants to ensure that the support is providing value for money.
+The monthly rate is expected to be enough to cover the provider’s costs of putting in place reasonable adjustments.
 And it usually is.
 You can refer to the funding guidelines to see how much funding an eligible learner will receive each month.

 However, if the cost of providing support to a learner does go above the overall amount of the monthly rates and you have evidence of the excess, you can claim for this excess through the Earnings Adjustment Statement (EAS).

 For example, you might need to use the EAS to pay for one-off payments like reasonable adjustments at end-point assessment.
-But in most cases, the monthly rates should cover things like reasonable adjustments.
+But in most cases, the monthly rates should cover the additional time with learners, equipment or resources which might be required as reasonable adjustments.

 The learner must be receiving learning support on the last day of the month to receive LSF1 for that month.
 For example, if you enter even one day out from the end of October, the 30 October, as the ‘date applies to’ on the ILR, you will not receive LSF1 for October.
 So watch out for this.